AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 SR-22s

-The state will require you to get an SR-22 form after being convicted of failing to provide proof of insurance or being suspended for driving an uninsured vehicle.
+The state requires you to get an SR-22 after being convicted of failing to provide proof of insurance or being suspended for driving an uninsured vehicle.
 The limits are the same as the state’s minimum requirements, and you’ll need to carry an SR-22 for three years following your license reinstatement.2

 NOTE:

-An SR-22 is different from an FR-44, which is for more serious violations and has limits double the minimum.
+An SR-22 differs from an FR-44, which is for more serious violations and double the minimum limits.
 Some convictions that would lead to an FR-44 include driving under the influence or violating federal law.
+The higher limits of an FR-44 can significantly increase your insurance costs.

 How to Find Insurance After a Lapse